Spectral sequences of a Morse shelling: Quiver and shellability of a tiling

+Recall that a finite relative simplicial complex is the complement $S=K \setminus L$ for a subcomplex $L$ of a finite simplicial complex $K$, see \cite{Stan3,Stanbook,CKS}.
+We may assume that $L$ does not contain any maximal simplex of $K$, deleting them from $K$ otherwise, and call with some abuse $K = \overline{S}$ the underlying simplicial complex of $S$.
+Finite simplicial complexes themselves are special cases of relative ones for which $L$ is empty.
+Any Morse tile given by Definition \ref{defMorsetile} is another relative simplicial complex.
+We now recall the notion of Morse tilings on such finite relative simplicial complexes, as defined in \cite{SaWel2}, see also \cite{SaWel1,Wel1}.

-\begin{defi}[Definition $2.8$ of \cite{SaWel2} and $2.5$ of \cite{Wel}] A subset $S$ of the geometric realization of a finite simplicial complex $K$ is Morse tileable iff it admits a partition by Morse tiles such that for every $j \geq 0$, the union of tiles of dimension greater than $j$ is closed in $S$.
-Such a partition is called a Morse tiling and the collection of simplices underlying these tiles, together with their faces, is the underlying simplicial complex $\overline{S}$ of $S$. \end{defi}
+\begin{defi}[Definition $2.8$ of \cite{SaWel2} and $2.5$ of \cite{Wel1}] A finite relative simplicial complex $S=K \setminus L$ is Morse tileable iff it admits a partition by Morse tiles such that for every $j \geq 0$, the union of tiles of dimension greater than $j$ is closed in $S$.
+Such a partition is called a Morse tiling and the collection of simplices underlying these tiles, together with their faces, is the underlying simplicial complex $\overline{S} \subset K$ of $S$. \end{defi}

-A special class of Morse tilings consists of the following shellable ones and our purpose in this section is to characterize when a tiling is shellable, proving Theorems \ref{theointro1}.
+Recall that a pure dimensional finite simplicial complex $K$ is classically said to be {\it shellable} whenever its maximal simplices can be numbered $\sigma_1 , \dots , \sigma_N$ in a such way that for every $p \in \{1 , \dots , N-1 \}$, $\sigma_{p+1} \setminus (\sigma_1 \cup \dots \cup \sigma_p)$ is a non-empty union of codimension one faces of $\sigma_{p+1}$, see \cite{Bing,Bjo,Koz,Z}.
+This condition has been relaxed in several ways, including collapsibility \cite{Whi,AdipBen,AdipBen2}, constructibility \cite{Hach}, local constructibility \cite{BenZ,HachZ} or partitionability \cite{Stan3,Stanbook}.
+Any shelling or partitioning of a pure dimensional finite simplicial complex provides a Morse tiling, where the tiles $\sigma_{p+1} \setminus (\sigma_1 \cup \dots \cup \sigma_p)$ are basic, see Example \ref{exshelling} for further examples.
+Likewise, a special class of Morse tilings consists of the following shellable ones and our purpose in this section is to characterize when a tiling is shellable, proving Theorem \ref{theointro1}.